Dizzy-cell/splat-av/README.md

-# Driveable Gaussian Splatting Avatar
+# Drivable Gaussian Splatting Avatar
-This is a WebGL implementation of a real-time renderer for Driveable Gaussian Splatting Avatar.
+This is a WebGL implementation of a real-time renderer for Drivable Gaussian Splatting Avatar.

 You can try it on [web](https://dizzy.us.kg).